drawwithcode/2022-group-project-group05/README.md

 ## Presence

 The project has the aim to make present the basic language of every machine: binary code.
 N01 takes inspiration from the experiment held at Cornell University, called ‘‘Communicating Intimacy One Bit at a Time’’, where chosen couples in long-distance relationships could only communicate using one bit messages. the results suggested  that even a one-bit communication device is seen by users as a valuable and rich channel for communicating intimacy, despite the availability of wider channels.
-In the same way N01 connects people and show them that even with the smaller
+In the same way N01 connects people and show them that even with the smaller amount of possibilities, you can connect and bond with someone.

 **http://alumni.media.mit.edu/~jofish/writing/io-chi-short-paper.pdf**

 ## Exhibition

-The whole experience takes place in a room.where N01 is displayed on a screen, explaining to participants how to join.when people enter, they connect simultaneously to the server and they get paired up by it, so they can start the experience.
-To participate is required a mobile phone. -meglio
+The whole experience takes place in a room, where N01 is displayed on a screen, explaining to participants how to join.
+When people enter, they connect simultaneously to the server and they get paired up by it, so they can start the experience.
+To participate is required a mobile phone.

 # Experience
+The whole aesthetic of N01 is playful and a bit silly, taking inspiration from love calculator’s websites on old computers.
+Cheesy love quotes and heart patterns make N01 almost feel like a dating site.
+The experience is created to make people have fun and enjoy, but also to reflect on the metaphor behind it.

 ## Guru of love
 ## Matching